1.6. Structs

 student2.grad_yr = student1.grad_yr;

-C struct types are lvalues, meaning that they can appear on the left-hand-side of an assignment statement.
+C struct types are lvalues, meaning they can appear on the left side of an assignment statement.
 Thus, a struct variable can be assigned the value of another struct variable using a simple assignment statement.
 The field values of the struct on the right side of the assignment statement are copied to the field values of the struct on the left side of the assignment statement.
-In other words, the contents of memory of one struct is copied to the memory of the other.
+In other words, the contents of memory of one struct are copied to the memory of the other.
 Here’s an example of assigning a struct’s values in this way:

 student2 = student1; // student2 gets the value of student1